Steel Valley School District Annual Public Notice

-The following programs are provided within the District: Learning Support, Life Skills Support, Emotional Support, Elementary Autistic Support, Blind or Visually Impaired Support, Deaf and Hearing Impaired Support, Speech and Language Support and Gifted Support.
-Programs outside the District include but are not limited to: Pressley Ridge School, Wesley Highland School, Wesley Academy, PACE School, Craig Academy, Holy Family Learning, Auberle, Katherine D. Tillotson School, Mon Valley School, Children’s Institute, Western Pennsylvania School for Blind Children and Western Pennsylvania School for the Deaf.
+- The following programs are provided within the District: Learning Support, Life Skills Support, Emotional Support, Autistic Support, Physical Support, Blind or Visually Impaired Support, Deaf or Hearing Impaired Support, Speech and Language Support and Gifted Support.
+Programs outside the District include, but are not limited to, Pressley Ridge School, Wesley Spectrum, PACE School, Friendship Academy, Holy Family Learning, Katherine D. Tillotson School, Mon Valley School, The Children’s Institute, Western Pennsylvania School for Blind Children and Western Pennsylvania School for the Deaf.

 - Services for Students in Nonpublic Schools